amazinglyaws/jenkins-terraform-cicd-devsecops/README.md

 In this step we will spin up a new AWS EC2 (t2.medium) instance and install Jenkins, SonarQube, Docker, Trivy and Terraform
 #### Step 1a: Install Jenkins
 - Connect to your Ec2 Instance (Jenkins Server) from your local machine
-- In the Jenkins server consolde, create a jenkins.sh file as follows and copy the contents
+- In the Jenkins server console, create a jenkins.sh file as follows and copy the contents
   ```
     vi jenkins.sh
   ```